-The Cloud Code extension for IntelliJ adds support for Google Cloud Platform development to the JetBrains family of IDEs, including IntelliJ (both Community and Ultimate editions), GoLand, PyCharm, WebStorm (and others).
+The Cloud Code for IntelliJ plugin adds support for Google Cloud development to the JetBrains family of IDEs, including IntelliJ (both Community and Ultimate editions), GoLand, PyCharm, WebStorm (and others).

 The following tools are expected to be installed and setup on your system